DIRECTV Packages for Seniors

 I’ll break down my two favorite bundles below.

-Don't turn up your nose at 300 Mbps.
+Don’t turn up your nose at 300 Mbps.
 You can do pretty much anything you want on the internet with that kind of speed.
-The big gap here is local sports programming and the premium HBO subscription you get with DIRECTV's Choice plan.
-Otherwise, the Entertainment bundle gives you high-speed internet for an extra $50 per month for streamers and $45 for satellite beamers.
+The big gap here is local sports programming and the premium HBO subscription you get with DIRECTV’s Choice plan.
+Otherwise, the Entertainment bundle gives you high-speed internet for an extra $55 per month.

-Obviously, not everyone needs a lightning-fast 1 Gbps connection.
-Serial downloaders?
-Family videographers?
-Cinephiles with a taste for hi-def?
-This is the bundle for you.
-It's also the right package if you haven't missed your favorite team play in … ever.
-Because with coverage from the three big RSNs, you won't.
-Plus (if you stream), you get HBO on the house, which would normally run you $9.99 per month.
+This is the right package for you if you haven’t missed your favorite team play in … ever.
+Because with coverage from the three big RSNs, you won’t.
+Plus, you get special discounts on premium networks as well.

 The only downside to the Choice package is a lighter wallet — your lighter wallet.
-AT&T's 1 GIG TV and internet bundle will set you back an extra $80 for your internet if you stream and $90 if you beam.
+AT&T’s 300 Mbps internet and TV bundle will set you back $1399.99 per month, which is an extra $50 per month compared to the cost of the Choice TV package on its own.

 DIRECTV isn’t offering any discounts for seniors at the moment.
 This can be frustrating for older customers who aren’t looking for handouts but are simply juggling increased healthcare bills1 and property taxes, along with the ever-increasing costs of quality entertainment.
 Still, there are a few ways you can trim your DIRECTV bill down, including a price lock that’s good for at least a year.